Create Metrics with Tableau Pulse

 • It’s a single published data source.
 You can't connect to a data source that is embedded in a workbook, and you can't connect to multiple data sources or use data blending, unless you combine the data before publishing the data source.
 The data source can be an extract or a live connection, and it can use a virtual connection or connect directly to the data.

-• You have the Connect permission capability for the data source.
+• You have the Connect and View permission capabilities for the data source.

 • The data source contains: